Taru-Nigam/Taru-Nigam/README.md

+# Hi there, I'm Taru

-# Hi there, I'm a UON Bachelor of IT Student! 👋
+# I'm a UON Bachelor of IT Student! 👋

 Welcome to my GitHub profile!